hpssjellis/my-installs-for-bash-on-windows/README.md

 Note I am presently (Aug 9, 2016 testing at a different branch).
 The steps are slightly different.
 Presently it is a three hour installation but it may be faster if you monitor for the sudo password entries.

+Note: will ask for passwords.
+Running the first three commands may reduce the amount of questions
 ```

 sudo su